Infosecdecompress/Security_Interview_Questions/Categories/SecurityOperationandIncidentResponse.md

     - How to recreate the issue (include all the steps)
       - If you cannot recreate it, it's not an issue
     - Actual risk / actual impact

-### Have you heard of Indicator of Compromise (IOC)?

-### How do you use IoC to help you in an investigation?

-### Will you use OSINT?

-### What is OSINT?
-How do you use it?
-Any tools you will use to help you?

-- dig
-- Censys
-- Shodan
-- Whois